amd-rutgers/sample-code-folder/README.md

 Folder Structure
 ----------------

-So here's what the structure of my `Code` folder looks like:
+So here's what the structure of my `Work` folder looks like:

 ```
 2B